Rodent Control

 Meningitis

-• Small black pellets in drawers, cupboards, and near food sources
+Small, dark, pellet-like droppings in drawers, cupboards, and near food sources.